oscarmlage/django-cruds-adminlte/docs/usage.rst

         model = Invoice
         list_filter = ['sent', 'paid', LineFilter]

-Magic.., not, just and good example of how to do a multiple value search based en a reverse foreignkey.
+Magic.., not, just and good example of how to do a multiple value search based end a reverse foreignkey.

 FormFilter has this public method:

 * **render():** return a form or your own html, has an instance of form in self.form_instance, and also has self.request.
 * **get_filter(queryset):** filter your content here
 * **get_params(exclude):** clean the get parameters

 Pagination